How long does it take to do a barrier treatment spray and how long does it last?

 Biting midges are most active under calm conditions.
 They tend to bite around dawn and dusk, but may continue to bite through the night.
 On overcast days they are also known to bite throughout the day.

-Where are they found in South East Queensland?
+Where are biting midges found in South East Queensland?

 Biting midges live in many coastal and inland areas of East and Western Australia.
 They are most commonly found in tropical and sub-tropical parts of the State near sandy estuarine and foreshore areas and mangrove swamps.
 They are very common in some coastal areas of north-west WA.
 Many species will only travel a few hundred metres from their breeding sites, while others may travel several kilometres.